 There is no mystery here.

 There is no secret sauce or phrase or word that’ll make it easier.
-There is not much you can do (except the tip I share at the end of this post) to get your kids excited about picking up.
+And, there is not much you can do to get your kids excited about picking up unless they are natural cleaners.

 There are endless ways to do this, but choose what best works in your home.